Are you looking for product recommendation strategies that can boost your revenue?

 Remember that if you use this method, you need to be careful.
 If you accidentally make product recommendations unrelated to items in your customers’ shopping cart, it can hurt user experience (UX).

 And when it comes to reducing shopping cart abandonment, you need to reduce friction as much as possible.

 One way of doing this is content-based filtering.
 It’s where each of your items has certain descriptors attached to trigger relevant product recommendations.
 It’s a popular filtering method for suggesting products, but it can be tedious to set up without the right tools.

 But there’s a much simpler way if you’re less technical.
 You can trigger a campaign for recommended items on a specific product page.
 It gets the same result but can be done in a lot less time.

 Check out this helpful article on how you can make product suggestion campaigns in your customer’s shopping cart with OptinMonster.

 So far, we’ve only covered how to recommend products to visitors coming to your site.
-But you may already have a list of warm leads who would love products that you recommend.
+But you may already have a list of warm leads who would love your recommended products.

 We’re talking about your email list.